pierre-cm/galbe/docs/getting-started.md

 ### Examples

-An common way to handle server configuration is to create new file a `galbe.config.(js|ts|json)` at the root of your project directory and import it in your code.
+A common way to handle server configuration is to create new file `galbe.config.(js|ts|json)` at the root of your project directory and import it in your code.
 Here is an example:

 galbe.config.js